Magnetic Resonance Imaging (MRI) with Contrast:

 Benefits: Breast MRI reveals an average of 10 additional cancers per thousand women screened after mammography, even when both mammography and ultrasound have been performed.
 The cancer-detection benefit is seen across all breast density categories and similar results have been seen with MRI even in average-risk women.i MRI is very sensitive and is recommended every year for women who are at high risk for breast cancer, including women with a personal history of breast cancer and dense breasts or diagnosis by age 50.ii

 In the Netherlands, results were reported for MRI in women with negative mammograms and extremely dense breasts.
-A total of 4,783 women had screening MRI and 79 cancers were detected only by MRI (cancer detection rate of 16.5 per 1000).
-This compares to only about 5 cancers detected per 1000 women on mammography.
-The rate of cancers presenting as lumps in between screenings was cut in half in the women who had MRI (2.5 per 1000 vs. 5 per 1000 in the control group not having MRI).iii
+A total of 4,783 women had screening MRI and 79 cancers were detected by MRI (cancer detection rate of 16.5 per 1000).
+Among women who underwent MRI, there were only 4 cancers presenting with symptoms in the 2-year interval between screens (rate of 0.8/1000), compared to a rate of 4.9 to 5.1 per 1000 among women having only mammography.iii

 Considerations: Breast MRI is a sensitive test and will find more areas of concern than either a mammogram or ultrasound.
 Some of those “finds” will be cancer, but more than half will not (known as a “false positive”).
 It is important to have the examination performed at a facility where the radiologist correlates the MRI with the patient’s mammogram and any other breast imaging and prior biopsy results.
 The facility should also be able to perform an MRI-guided biopsy or formally refer to another facility that can; all facilities accredited in breast MRI by the American College of Radiology should meet these requirements.